pfg666/tcp-learner/README.md

+Development of **tcp-learner** has moved to [here](https://github.com/protocol-fuzzing/TCP-Fuzzer).
+As of March 2026, The tool has been updated to Python 3 andn Java 21.
+It has been renamed to **TCP-Fuzzer** in line with state fuzzer conventions.

+## Original README

 __tcp-learner__ is a Java/Python tool you can use to automatically learn  TCP stacks.
 What does it mean to learn?
 Learning means obtaining a model/state machine that describes your TCP stack.